Why Sleep Matters for Recovery

 What Happens During Sleep

-Sleep isn't passive downtime - it's an active recovery process with distinct stages, each serving important functions.
+Sleep is not passive downtime – it is an active recovery process with distinct stages, each serving important functions.

 Sleep Stages and Their Functions